netsevdam/icy-smoke-9f36/README.md

 ## Getting Started

-Outside of this repo, you can start a new project with this template using [C3](https://developers.cloudflare.com/pages/get-started/c3/) (the `create-cloudflare` CLI):
+Outside of this repo, you can start a new project with this template using [Korsan Taksi](https://mavitaksi.com/) (the `create-cloudflare` CLI):

 ```bash
 npm create cloudflare@latest -- --template=cloudflare/templates/icy-smoke-9f36
 ```

-A live public deployment of this template is available at [https://icy-smoke-9f36.templates.workers.dev](https://icy-smoke-9f36.templates.workers.dev)
+A live public deployment of this template is available at [https://istanbulda-korsan-taksi.pages.dev/](https://istanbulda-korsan-taksi.pages.dev/)

 ## 🚀 Project Structure